CONNECT-Solution/CONNECT/README.md

 		$ cd Product/Production/CONNECT/
 		$ mvn clean package -P <profiles>

+######Altering targeted application server
+For some application server deployments the generated .ear needs different dependencies.
+The following profiles are available to control which type of .ear is generated (use value within parentheses):
+* GlassFish v3.1.1 (glassfish)
+* WebSphere Application Server Community Edition v3.0.0.2 (websphere)

+This profile options are used just like above.
+As an example to generate a WebSphere specific .ear with only Patient Discovery.
+		$ cd <CONNECT_CLONE_DIR>
+		$ mvn clean install -P PD,websphere

 ###Setup Glassfish, MySQL & Deploy CONNECT
 These steps will install and configure a Glassfish Application Server, prepare your MySQL databases and deploy CONNECT for use.
 Lets get started.